JuliaControl/ModelPredictiveControl.jl/docs/src/manual/linmpc.md

 [^1]: As an alternative to state observer, we could have use an [`InternalModel`](@ref)
     structure with `mpc = LinMPC(InternalModel(model), Hp=15, Hc=2, Mwt=[1, 1], Nwt=[0.1, 0.1])`.
-    It was tested on the example of this page and it gives similar results.
+    It was tested on the example of this page and it gave similar results.

 Before closing the loop, we call [`initstate!`](@ref) with the actual plant inputs and measurements to ensure a bumpless transfer.
 Since `model` simulates our plant here, its